librenms/librenms/doc/Developing/Sensor-State-Support.md

 This section will explain how to implement support for sensor state.
 It will also cover the basic concepts of sensor state monitoring.

-Sensor state support in LibreNMS allows users to monitor and visualize the status of sensors that report qualitative states, rather than numerical values, in a more understandable and efficient manner.
-Instead of displaying raw numeric values, LibreNMS translates those values into generic states, such as "OK", "Warning", "Critical", and "Unknown".
+LibreNMS simplifies sensor state monitoring by translating raw values into understandable generic states like "OK", "Warning", "Critical", and "Unknown", enabling consistent visualization and easier analysis.

 ## Key Concepts

 For sensor state monitoring, we have 4 DB tables we need to concentrate about.

-We will just briefly tie a comment to each one of them.
+These tables act as a bridge between the raw information provided by each sensor and the standardized representation (generic state) that LibreNMS uses for visualization and alert generation.

 ### Table: sensors

-*Each time a sensor needs to be polled, the system needs to know which sensor is it that it need to poll, at what oid is this sensor located and what class the sensor is etc. This information is fetched from the sensors table.*
+*Each time a sensor needs to be polled, the system needs to know which sensor (regardless of its type) is it that it needs to poll and its description, at what oid is this sensor located, what class the sensor is, etc.*

+### Table: sensors_to_state_indexes

+*Is as you might have guessed, where the sensor_id is mapped to a state_index_id.*

 ### Table: state_indexes

-*Is where we keep track of which state sensors we monitor.*
+*Is where we keep track of the state information we monitor.*

 ### Table: state_translations